 Your hearing aid should be kept clean.
 To do this:-

 - The main body of the hearing aid should only be wiped with a dry tissue or towel.

 - Wipe the ear mould with a damp cloth or tissue (e.g. baby wipe, make up remover) and pick any wax out of the tip with the 'eye' end of a needle.

 - Patients with micro tubing should wipe the ear buds with a dry tissue and the cleaning wire should be pushed through the micro tube at least once a week.

 - Patients with ear moulds may also wish to enquire about tube cleaning wires which can be purchased at £6.50 for 30 wires.

 Below you will see links to various very useful videos, which we have made to help you use and look after your hearing aid.

 How to change the battery

 If you have problems with your aid or you wish to purchase 'Stay dry' tubing for your hearing aid or condensation removers please ring 01709 423145 or 423207 for an appointment.
-We are no longer able to provide drop-in sessions, although the charity Action On Hearing Loss do provide a drop-in service for batteries and tubing only at various centres throughout the Rotherham area.
-Please see the link below (www.rnid.org.uk)
+Unfortunately we are no longer able to provide drop-in sessions.

 For lots of useful information and helpful videos please click on the link below